Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 `const { id } = props.match.params // Location index`

 On the next line you're using the `id` to get the data for the location at the index.
-Using deconstruction we can break object at that index down int: `images`, `title`, `desc`, `hours`, `features`, and `geo` coordinates.
+Using deconstruction we can break object at that index down into: `images`, `title`, `desc`, `hours`, `features`, and `geo` coordinates.

 The rest of the component is similar to the other components you wrote previously.
 Feel free to modify this and add styles.
-Notice that `images` is an array to display the image at the top you're using `images[0]` to get the first image in this array.
+Notice that `images` is an array to display images.
+For example, you're using `images[0]` to get the first image in this array.

 ### Details Route